 Accurate record keeping and complying with the burgeoning regulations associated with Automatic Exchange of Information (AEOI) on tax are the biggest challenges faced by private client practitioners going forward according to Gill Steel of LawSkills Ltd, an acknowledged authority in the areas of Probate, Trusts and Tax.

-Speaking to an audience comprising Trust and Estate practitioners from across the country at the annual user group of wealth management software business, thewealthworks, Gill Steel provided an update on developments in the new transparent world of disclosure of trusts to revenue authorities both in compliance with EU law and international agreement.
+Speaking to an audience comprising Trust and Estate practitioners from across the country at thewealthworks’ annual user group conference, Gill Steel provided an update on managing AEOI and the developments in the new transparent world of disclosure of trusts to revenue authorities both in compliance with EU law and international agreement.

 She also spelt out the legal obligations that trust administrators now face with particular emphasis on Common Reporting Standards (CRS) reporting.